santoli-massimo/infinity-rx/readme.md

 It's designed to simplify state management, data handling, and operational control in a reactive context.

 >Its core philosophy revolves around transforming any observable into an infinite one.
-This means that even if the input observable completes, the output from rx-status remains infinite and active until there are no subscribers left.
+This means that even if the input observable completes, the output observable remains infinite and active until there are no subscribers left.
 This feature allows for a full inversion of control over the operations embedded within the input observable, forcing these operations to be executed in a full-reactive non-imperative way.